openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 ## Accuracy Validation

 Accuracy validation can be performed by the [Accuracy Checker](./tools/accuracy_checker) tool.
 This tool can use either IE to run a converted model, or an original framework to run an original model.
 Accuracy Checker supports lots of datasets, metrics and preprocessing options, which simplifies validation if a task is supported by the tool.
-You only need to create a configuration file that contains necessary parameters for accuracy validation (specify a dataset and annotation, pre- and post-processing parameters, accuracy metrics to compute and so on).
+You only need to create a configuration file that contains necessary parameters for accuracy validation (specify a dataset and annotation, pre- and post-processing parameters, accuracy metrics to compute and so on) of converted model.
 For details, refer to [Testing new models](./tools/accuracy_checker#testing-new-models).

 If a model uses a dataset which is not supported by the Accuracy Checker, you also must provide the license and the link to it and mention it in the PR description.